-Tweeny Witches Volume One is a two-disc set that includes the first seven episodes of the Tweeny Witches television anime series.
+Tweeny Witches Volume One is a two-disc set that includes the first seven episodes of the Tweeny Witches anime series.
 The first disc contains four episodes and the second disc contains three episodes.

 Tweeny Witches Volume One

 The protagonist of Tweeny Witches is Arusu, a human girl who mysteriously enters the world of the witches.
 Since she is a fan of witches and magic, she is delighted to be there.
 She quickly meets two witch apprentices named Eva and Sheila.
 Eva is a short and sometimes uncertain witch apprentice, while Sheila is a knowledgeable and no-nonsense apprentice who helps teach the other apprentices.